United Nations Mission in South Sudan: Contributing countries

-Criticism and Alternative International Interventions
+Criticism

 As stated, the UNMISS has been present in the country since its independence in 2011.
 However, as demonstrated throughout the mission's history, there were numerous incidents that point towards an inability of the peacekeeping forces to protect civilians.
 In general, scholars such as Weinstein question the effectiveness of peacekeeping missions, and it is not difficult to find a peacekeeping "fiasco" among the numerous peacekeeping missions undertaken within the history of the United Nations.
 While it is only possible to speculate on counterfactuals for the assessment and evaluation of peacekeeping missions and their effectiveness – i.e. we do not know what the situation in South Sudan would look like if the UN had not deployed peacekeeping forces – an article published in the New York Times has called for an alternative international intervention for South Sudan.
 Thereby, the alternatives for international interventions are numerous.
 The article mentions trusteeship as a potential solution to the violent chaos in South Sudan.
 This form of international intervention was prominently discussed by Fearon and Laitin.

 The authors thereby suggest a system of neo-trusteeship, in which peacekeeping efforts should be oriented towards state building under the coordination of a leading (outside) state.
 This state building should encompass the establishment of institutions that are necessary for increasing South Sudan's capability for collecting taxes, which could increase the governance capacity of the country.
 To prevent a new civil war in South Sudan, according to Fearon and Laitin's neo-trusteeship approach, a continuous international monitoring and support system might be required.
 The New York Times article states that some South Sudanese would not tolerate such an international trusteeship and might see it as colonialism.

 Furthermore, as pointed out by Weinstein, neo-trusteeship is a post-conflict international intervention.
 As South Sudan was still in the midst of a bloody conflict as of 2005, Weinstein suggested refraining from any kind of international intervention and leaving the South Sudanese to solve their conflict autonomously ("autonomous recovery"), usually through the victory of one of the conflict parties over the other.